“A journey is best measured in friends rather than miles”

 left home at 15 to explore the world and I'm still exploring it.
 At present I am in Thailand but my home base is Australia.
 I have also spent time travelling in Canada, USA, Europe, Thailand, Laos, Cambodia & Vietnam.

-My passions are photography, travelling, meeting new people & exploring new cultures and of course great good & good wine.
+My passions are photography, wildlife conservation, travelling, meeting new people & exploring new cultures and of course great good & good wine.

-and New Zealand working in some very remote areas.
+most of Australia and New Zealand working in some very remote areas.
 I love capturing images of some of the incredible diversity of flora & fauna we have.
 I spent a year at Southern Ocean Lodge on Kangaroo Island working as a Naturalist Guide.
-The Lodge was awarded "Best
+The Lodge

-people, eaten some great food and captured some beautiful images.
-I have ridden from Phuket up to Udon Thani, then across to Chiang Mai and up to Mae Sai on the border with Burma, including riding one of the most picturesque and winding roads in Thailand
+met some fantastic people, eaten some great food and captured some beautiful images.
+I have ridden from Phuket up to Udon Thani, then across to Chiang Mai and up to Mae Sai on the border with Burma, including riding one of the most picturesque and winding

-which crosses Thailands highest mountain and through Pai & Mae Hong Son and then heads down to Mae Sot on the Burma border.
+roads in Thailand which crosses Thailands highest mountain and through Pai & Mae Hong Son and then heads down to Mae Sot on the Burma border.
 This is the famous Loop, over 600 hairpin bends!!
 Then back down to Bangkok and home to Phuket.
-A trip of 11000kms which saw me
+A trip of 11000kms

-on the road for over a month.
+which saw me on the road for over a month.
 This included a couple of wild rides across Bangkok following Motorbike Taxi's, that is an experience guaranteed to get your blood pumping.
-Prior to this I did trip's into both Northern & Southern Thailand on my Honda PCX,
+Prior to this I did trip's into both Northern & Southern Thailand on

 James Adam (July 2016)